Mohammadrezahajihosseini/RT2_Document/README.md

 -------------------------------------------------------------------------------------
 Several widgets implemented
 ----------------------
- 1.RadioButtons
+ - RadioButtons
- 2.Button & ToggleButton
+ - Button & ToggleButton
- 3.Matplotlib widget
+ - Matplotlib widget
-Has also been used jr.publish('/movebase_client_goal', String) and jr.publish('/cmd_vel', Twist), subscribing to a ROS topic for insert coordinate by user and controll velocity
+Has also been used *jr.publish('/movebase_client_goal', String)* and *jr.publish('/cmd_vel', Twist)*, subscribing to a ROS topic for insert coordinate by user and controll velocity